booch/html5-app-anywhere/README.md

-# Sample application for various “Cross-Platform HTML5 – in Action!” workshops
+# Sample application for running an "HTML5 Web App" on all platforms

 ## Setup
 * Download and install the platform SDKs and/or emulators for the platform you want to develop for (this might take quite a while… so do this first!)